Jack Lang (French politician): Politics

 In late 2009, Sarkozy appointed Lang his special envoy to North Korea, following a similar assignment earlier in the year to Cuba.
 Lang travelled to Pyongyang on 9 November 2009 for a self-described "listening mission" aimed at exploring bilateral ties and discussing the North Korean nuclear program, among other things.
 Lang briefed American officials including Deputy Secretary of State James Steinberg and special envoy Sung Kim, as well as ambassadors of countries involved such as Russia, before the assignment was publicly announced.
 Some critics questioned Lang's qualifications, but Lang said he would be driven by his "intuition" that change was afoot in North Korea.

 In August 2010, Lang became special adviser on piracy at the United Nations.
 He was brought in to advise on the prosecution of pirates off the coast of Somalia.

-In 2012 Lang was chosen as the Socialist Party candidate for the National Assembly in the second district in the Vosges department.
+In 2012, Lang was chosen as the Socialist Party candidate for the National Assembly in the second district in the Vosges department.
 A controversial figure in the Socialist Party since his collaboration with Sarkozy, Lang's constituency was abolished during the national reapportionment and he failed to be nominated in several other constituencies before finally succeeding in the Vosges.
 The electorate in this department is considered by observers to be more conservative than in Lang's previous seat.
-Lang was criticized for being an 'outsider', to which he countered that he had been born in the region.
+Lang was criticized for being an "outsider", to which he countered that he had been born in the region.
 Lang was narrowly defeated on the second round of voting in the election on 17 June 2012, winning 49.1% of the vote.

+In 2026, it was reported that Lang had a personal relationship with American financier and sex offender Jeffrey Epstein for several years (between 2012 and 2019), and borrowed Epstein's vehicles for his family's use.
+Lang denied knowing about Epstein's illicit activities.
+In February 2026, as a financial investigation was opened following the release of the Epstein files, he tendered his resignation as head of the Paris-based Institute of the Arab World, a position he had held since 2013.
+In an exchange dated 28 January 2013, in response to a document sent by Lang entitled "Petit Prince", Epstein asks whether "the child should be introduced to religion. new sexuialitys, tested ? how often, standardized tests. sample projects. etc.."
+In an email dated 30 January 2013, Caroline Lang replied: "My father agrees with your suggestion on adding religion, new sexuality, etc. ...
+I think it would be easier for him to talk to you in person when you come over next to Paris."
+Jeffrey Epstein set up an investment fund for Jack Lang and his daughter, funded with $1.9 million and managed by French financier Étienne Binant.
+The latter was the primary recipient of the money.